sknief/PolygenicSLiMBook/docs/6_slimInParallel.md

 and run many SLiM experiments at once as possible.

 As a quick aside, these template scripts I'm providing require a `seeds.csv` file to be in the format of a single column with a header called 'Seed'.
-My SeedGenerator program which I have provided (Under "Tools" in the [main GitHub branch](https://github.com/nobrien97/PolygenicSLiMBook)), (along with an install script) will generate these for you.
+My SeedGenerator program which I have provided (as part of the "Tools" section of the [main GitHub branch] (https://github.com/nobrien97/PolygenicSLiMBook/tree/main/src/Tools)), (along with an install script) will generate these for you.
 To use SeedGenerator, simply run `seedgen_install.sh`, and then `./seedgenerator`.
 There are a variety of options, listed with the -h or --help flag: